vedaanty/WP-Reddit-Cross-Poster/README.md

 ## To use:

-Open the file reddit-crosspost-plugin.php in a text editor and edit line 12:
+Open the file reddit-crosspost-plugin.php in a text editor and edit line 12 with your domain:

-`code`define('REDDIT_REDIRECT_URI', 'https://interstate411.us/wp-admin/admin.php?page=reddit-cross-poster'); // Replace with your exact site URL
+`define('REDDIT_REDIRECT_URI', 'https://interstate411.us/wp-admin/admin.php?page=reddit-cross-poster'); // Replace with your exact site URL`

 Upload and activate plugin.